-Customers are often confused about what exactly the difference is between different quickdraws.
-Why get a $50 quickdraw instead of a $30 quickdraw?
-When a climber might be buying up to 15 quickdraws, that $20 per quickdraw really adds up.
-In this guide, we hope to give you a few pointers to look for when evaluating the wide range of quickdraw options available.
+We find that customers are often overwhelmed by choice when trying to select their first set of quickdraws.
+Why get a $60 quickdraw instead of a $30 quickdraw?
+When a climber might be buying up to 15 quickdraws, that $30 per quickdraw really adds up.
+In this guide, we hope to give you a few pointers for evaluating the wide range of quickdraw options available.

 How many draws you buy depends on the area you’re climbing in.
 Around South-East Queensland, 10-12 draws will get you up the majority of routes, but if you venture further afield you may run into longer routes.
 Ideally have a selection of different lengths to your quickdraws for maximum versatility.
 The best thing to do is check with local climbers and guidebooks as to how many draws are recommended for the area you want to climb in.

 There you have it!
 These are the primary factors to consider when buying new quickdraws - hopefully you'll be able to pick the ones that are right for you!
 If you have further questions, come see us in store or send us an email to chat with one of our team members to get some advice.